chipsalliance/fpga-tool-perf/README.md

 ```
 Add the source (verilog) and data/memory files to this directory.

-Create a `constr` subdirectory, and within it, add the project's `.pcf` (for symbiflow) and `.xdl` (for vivado) files under the name of the board it uses.
+Create a `constr` subdirectory, and within it, add the project's `.pcf` (for symbiflow) and `.xdc` (for vivado) files under the name of the board it uses.
 ```
 mkdir constr
 touch constr/basys3.pcf
-touch constr/basys3.xdl
+touch constr/basys3.xdc
 ```
-If you don't have both the `.pcf` and `.xdl` files, You can look at the other projects for examples of how the `.xdl` and `.pcf` code correspond.
+If you don't have both the `.pcf` and `.xdc` files, You can look at the other projects for examples of how the `.xdc` and `.pcf` code correspond.

 #### *Step 2.*
 Within the `project` directory, create a `.json` file under the name of the project.
 Copy the contents of another project's `.json` file and modify it to match your project's specs.
 It will look like somthing like this: